 Jeanne Blake is a communication consultant, author, award-winning science and medical television journalist/news anchor, and founder of Blake Works, a WBENC-Certified Women's Business Enterprise.
 Her depth of experience in science and medicine distinguishes her communication expertise.
 Jeanne coaches national leaders in the field of science and medicine.
 She is recognized for her work with innovators in healthcare and bioscience preparing for high-impact presentations, including global marketing events and TED Talks.

 Jeanne's clients include Partners HealthCare, Mass General Hospital, Sanofi, Boston Children's Hospital, 3M, BNY Mellon, Department of Defense, MetLife, and the National Football League.

-Jeanne has appeared on Oprah, The Today Show, Cristina and CNN, and her work has been featured on NPR and Bloomberg Radio.
+She has appeared on Oprah, The Today Show, Cristina and CNN.
+Her multimedia productions have been featured on NPR and Bloomberg Radio.